-- 1. Establish eligibility for the same covered Housing Program under which the evicted or terminated tenant was the recipient of assistance at the time of bifurcation of the lease, or - 2.
-Work with the Coordinated Entry System to establish eligibility under another Housing Program to cover rental assistance (the client should still be prioritized for the next open bed for which they are eligible), or - 3.
-Find alternative housing.
+1. Establish eligibility for the same covered Housing Program under which the evicted or terminated tenant was the recipient of assistance at the time of bifurcation of the lease, or

-The Housing Provider may extend the 90-calendar-day period and continue to pay rental assistance for an additional 60 calendar days, unless prohibited from doing so by statutory requirements of the program or unless the time period would extend beyond the expiration of the lease.
+2. Work with the Coordinated Entry System to establish eligibility under another Housing Program to cover rental assistance, or requirements of the program or unless the time period would extend beyond the expiration of the lease.
 The client should be connected to the Coordinated Entry System as they exercise options 1-3 above.